slatedocs/slate/source/includes/_sending-payments.md

 Detailed step-by-step instructions on setting up user management and the different role types coming soon.

+**Multi-Layer Approval**

+Multi-layer Approval will improve your control over your bulk disburse transaction especially for big amount of money.
+You can setup up to 3 layers of approver before the transaction instruction is executed.
+By assigning proper approver and amount limitation, you can avoid a huge trouble on your business operational caused by incorrect transfer amount.

 **Overall Campaign Summary**

 Keep track of all the details of the entire campaign such as the total amount of disbursement, total number of transactions, and the maker and approver related information of a campaign.